fernandezfran/sierras/README.md

 areg.fit(Temperatures, target_process)

 # print the activation energy ([eV] in the default case) and the extrapolated
-# process at room temperatures values
+# process at room temperatures values (in the same units as target_process is)
 print(areg.activation_energy_, areg.extrapolated_process_)

 # plot the fitting